kl1nton/1_Applied_Basic_Science/3 Pathology.md

 ### Question 4
 A Ghon focus is a primary lesion caused by infection with _Mycobacterium tuberculosis_, and which develops in the lung of a previously uninfected individual.
 The Ghon focus is located in which part of the lung?

 	A. The apex
 	B. The diaphragmatic surface of the lung
 	C. The hilum
 	D. The lower part of the upper lobes
 	E. The pleural surface

 #### Answer: D. The lower part of the upper lobes
 - A _Ghon focus_ is a small area of granulomatous inflammation
-    - Is **only** detectable in CXR if it calcifies or grows substantially
+    - It is **only** detectable in CXR if it calcifies or grows substantially
 - Typically these foci heal, but in some cases they can progress to Miliary TB
     - Especially in immunosuppressed patients
 - Classic location for primary infection is around the lobar fissures, either
-    - In the upper part of the lower lobe, or
+    - In the _upper part of the lower lobe_, or
-    - In the lower part of the upper lobe
+    - In the _lower part of the upper lobe_

+**Notes**
 - If _Ghon focus_ also involves infection of surrounding lymph nodes
     - It is known as the Ghon's (or primary) complex

 ### Question 5
-A 16-year-old woman with blood in stool is diagnosed with familial polyposis coli.
+A 16-year-old woman with blood in stool is diagnosed with **familial polyposis coli**.
 Which one of the following is characteristic of familial polyposis coli?

 A. An association with fibromatosis and multiple osteomas
 B. An association with tumours of the central nervous system